-The musical term describing an emphatic ending to a phrase or pieceTypically in pop music a recording ends with a 'repeat to fade'.
-Usually this is short but a famously long example is the ending of Hey Jude, which stretches for several minutes
+The musical term describing an emphatic ending to a phrase or piece.
+Typically, in pop music, a recording ends with a 'repeat to fade'.
+Usually, this is short, but a famously long example is the ending of Hey Jude, which stretches for several minutes

 Buttons in songs

-Buttons are often used to end pop song, too.
+Buttons are often used to end a pop song, too.
 Can't Buy Me Love is a Beatles example, or more dramatically She's So Heavy in the Abbey Road medley.
-Here the tape seems to cut out - a trick likely to test the nerves of radio presenters terrified of 'dead air' or radio silence.
+Here, the tape seems to cut out - a trick likely to test the nerves of radio presenters terrified of 'dead air' or radio silence.

-Other examples from rock include: Pull Me Under by Dream Theater, Beetlebum by Blur, Last Exit by Pearl Jam, Blitzkrieg Bop by the Ramones, New Rose by The Damned.
+Other examples from rock include: Pull Me Under by Dream Theater, Beetlebum by Blur, Last Exit by Pearl Jam, Blitzkrieg Bop by the Ramones, and New Rose by The Damned.

 Metaphorical buttons